Finding the best calligraphy pens can be a very challenging task and great care should be taken before purchasing just any old kit.

 When writing, these letters tend to lean a little creating the Italic lettering style.
 There is not a set rule as to how far the letters slope over.
 Very similar to the Gothic letter, having a single weighted stroke thus making it a good choice for beginners.
 Used to give emphasis to words but sparingly due to Italics being difficult for the eye to read comfortably.

 Being drawn with more precision and accuracy makes this style more difficult to draw.
-Slope of the letters are drawn at a consistent angle and flow smoothly from one letter to the next.
+The slope of the letters is drawn at a consistent angle and flows smoothly from one letter to the next.
 The thicker lines run gracefully into the thinner lines to form curves.

-Flexible Nibs – I consider this the specialty nib of choice.
+I consider this the specialty nib of choice.
 This one allows for the most freedom once learned.
 Best suited for the Roman lettering style.
-Practice using upstrokes and down strokes while adjusting pen pressure to create thick and thin lines that flow nice and smooth one to the other.
+Practice using upstrokes and down strokes while adjusting pen pressure to create thick and thin lines that flow nice and smooth from one to the other.

 My Final Thoughts